 Our implant services include:

 - Sinus Lift Augmentation: Often the sinuses will enlarge following loss of the upper back teeth.
-This can preclude placement of dental implants in the upper back areas of the mouth, since the sinus is an air-filled space and dental implants need to be anchored in solid bone.
-A sinus lift augmentation/graft is a surgical procedure that restores the sinus cavity to its original size, and replaces the bone lost as a result of the enlarged sinus.
+This can preclude placement of dental implants in the upper back areas of the mouth, since the sinus is an air-filled space and dental implants need to be surrounded by solid bone.
+A sinus lift augmentation/graft is a surgical procedure that restores the sinus cavity to its original size, and replaces the bone that has been lost as a result of the enlarged sinus.
 This new bone graft typically takes nine to 12 months to heal before the dental implants can be placed into the grafted bone.

 - Implant Site Development: When a tooth needs to be removed due to infection, it is not uncommon to have lost bone around the infected tooth.
 In these cases, various types of bone grafting can be done at the same time the tooth is removed to facilitate the placement of a dental implant at a later date.

-- Computer-Enhanced Treatment Planning: We have special software on our computer that allows us to evaluate your dental CT scan in three dimensions for bone quality, bone quantity, and bone location.
-This enables the best possible placement of your dental implants.
-It also allows us to work closely and smoothly with your restorative dentist to ensure an ideal result where your dental implants are concerned.
+- Computer-Enhanced Treatment Planning: We have special software on our computer that allows us to evaluate your dental CT scan in three dimensions for bone quality, bone quantity, and bone location, enabling the best possible placement of your dental implants.
+This also allows us to ensure an ideal result where your dental implants are concerned.